 It needs to know how to conduct a formal briefing in the workplace.
-Thoughts of giving a formal briefing can cause panic on stage, but you should not be afraid to make a public presentation.
+Thoughts of giving a formal briefing can cause panic on stage, you should not be afraid to make a public presentation.
 The best thing to do is to be fully familiar with the topic of your briefing so that you feel comfortable presenting it.
 Familiarize yourself with the prospective audience, as well, to better anticipate and prepare them for the question.
 This article will let you know how to conduct a formal briefing in the workplace.

 How to conduct a formal briefing in the workplace

-Here are the useful steps
+Here are the useful steps:

 Learn your material well before giving your briefing.
-Knowledge about your topic helps you feel comfortable, confident in the project, and manage questions from the audience.
+Knowledge about your topic helps you feel comfortable, and confident in the project, and manage questions from the audience.
 Prepare notes on critical points at briefings and keep them available for quick reference.

 2. Practice